Spanish Language and Culture: An exploration of Spain and Morocco

 Prerequisite: Students must have studied through SPAN-104 and must have a G.P.A. in Spanish of at least 3.0.

 Academic credit: This program, accompanying preparation sessions and reflection course satisfy the two-credit GO requirement.
-Students will also take SPAN-201 (a passing grade will earn four additional credits).
+Students will have the opportunity to earn an additional four academic credits on this program.

-Majors of interest: Open to all majors who have taken Spanish though 104, primarily for SPAN-201 students
+Majors of interest: Open to all majors who have taken Spanish though 104, primarily for SPAN-201 students, as well as business majors focused on Spanish speaking countries, and education and psychology majors.

 Application: Students apply online through the “apps” section on mySU.